PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 `a / b`

-Integer division that rounds down (floor division).
+Integer division that truncates toward zero.
 For example:

 - `5 / 2` evaluates to `2`
 - `-5 / 2` evaluates to `-2`
 - `19 / 4` evaluates to `4`

-When operating on two integers, the result will always be an integer, rounded down to the nearest whole number.
+When operating on two integers, the result will always be an integer with the fractional part discarded (truncated toward zero).
+When either operand is a float, the result is a float with standard floating-point division.

 `a MOD b`